Reviewed by: Emelyn Furio

 Monstera adansonii light

-Monstera adansonii light requirements are bright indirect light.
-Bright indirect light is between 10k – 20k lux or 2k – 5k foot candles.
+Monstera adansonii prefers bright, indirect light.
+Bright light is between 10k – 20k lux or 2k – 5k foot candles.

 Considering the natural habitat of a Monstera adansonii, it grows in the sparsely lit jungles of South and Central America; these plants need bright indirect light.